Morwenn/vergesort/readme.md

-Vergesort has one main optimization which allows to scan the collection for *big enough* runs and to fail fast enough that it is almost unnticeable in the benchmarks: instead of going through the collection element by element, vergesort jumps n / log2 n elements at a time, and expands iterators to the left and to the right to check whether it is in a *big enough* run.
-In some cases, it allows to detect that we are not in a *big enough* run without having to check every element and to fall back to the pattern-defeating quicksort with barely more than log2 n comparisons.
+Vergesort has one main optimization which allows to scan the collection for *big enough* runs and to fail fast enough that it is almost unnticeable in the benchmarks: instead of going through the collection element by element, vergesort jumps n / log n elements at a time, and expands iterators to the left and to the right to check whether it is in a *big enough* run.
+In some cases, it allows to detect that we are not in a *big enough* run without having to check every element and to fall back to the pattern-defeating quicksort with barely more than log n comparisons.
 This optimization requires jumps through the table and thus does not exist for the bidirectional version.

 The k-way merge at the end of the algorithm is fairly poor and unoptimized, but the optimization